- Drop-In Centre/Wellness Clinic

 Small Business Training Program:

 Upon completing the program you will have a business plan that can be used to apply for a Community Micro Loan and an understanding of how to do basic bookkeeping for yourself as a sole proprietor.

 This scholarship is named after Jannit Rabinovitch, feminist and community activist, and one of the co-founders of Peers Victoria Resources Society in 1995.
 She continued to support Peers until the end of her life (2007).
-The scholarship provides funds to support current and former sex workers to pursue education and job training.
+The scholarship provides funds to support local current and former sex workers to pursue education and job training.
 For more information about the application process:

 Phone: 250.388.5325 (ext.
 110)